 You can edit a rule's Header or Match Style by clicking in the corresponding column and selecting from the pop-up menu.
 To edit a rule's Text to Match, double-click the text.
-The SpamSieve Web site shows some examples of possible rules32.

 Training SpamSieve with a spam message adds its sender to the blocklist.
 You can delete a rule from the blocklist by selecting it and pressing Delete.
 Generally, there is little reason to delete rules; if you don't like what a rule is doing, you should instead uncheck the rule to prevent SpamSieve from re-learning it.
 Also, SpamSieve is optimized such that having lots of rules does not reduce performance.